Claudio Naranjo: Career

-After graduating as a medical doctor in 1959, Naranjo was hired by the University of Chile Medical School to form part of a pioneering studies center in medical anthropology (CEAM) (Centro de Antropología Médica), founded by professor of physiology Franz Hoffmann (1902-1981).
-At the same time, he served his psychiatry residency at the University Psychiatry Clinic under the direction of Ignacio Matte Blanco.
+After graduating as a medical doctor in 1959, Naranjo was hired by the University of Chile.

-Involved in research on the effects of traditional medical education, Naranjo traveled briefly to the United States during a mission assigned by the University of Chile to explore the field of perceptual learning.
-It is at that time that he became acquainted with the work of Samuel Renshaw and Hoyt Sherman at the Ohio State University.

 In 1962, Naranjo was at Harvard as a visiting Fulbright scholar at the Center for Studies of Personality and Emerson Hall, where he was a participant in Gordon Allport's Social Psychology Seminar and a student of Paul Tillich.
 He became Raymond Cattell's associate at the Institute of Personality and Ability Testing (IPAT) in 1963.
 After a brief return to his native country, he was invited to Berkeley, California, for a year and a half to participate in the activities of the Institute of Personality Assessment and Research (IPAR).

-After another period at the University of Chile Medical School's Center of Medical Anthropology Studies and at the Instituto de Psicología, Aplicada, Naranjo returned once again to Berkeley and to IPAR, where he continued his activities as a research associate.
-It was during this period of time that he became an apprentice of Fritz Perls and part of the early Gestalt Therapy community, where he began conducting workshops at the Esalen Institute as a visiting associate.
-He eventually became one of Perls' three successors, along with Jack Downing (1924-1993) and Robert Hall (1934-2019).

-In the years that led up to his becoming a key figure at Esalen, Naranjo received additional training and supervision from Jim Simkin in Los Angeles and attended sensory awareness workshops with Charlotte Selver.
-He became Carlos Castaneda's close friend and became part of Leo Zeff's pioneering psychedelic therapy group (1965–66).
-These meetings resulted in Naranjo’s contribution of the use of harmaline, MDA, and ibogaine.

 In the 1960s, Naranjo introduced ibogaine and harmaline into psychotherapy as a "fantasy enhancing drug."

 Richard Evans Schultes allowed for Naranjo to make a special journey by canoe up the Amazon River to study yage with the South American Indians.
 He brought back samples of this drug and published the first scientific description of the effects of its active alkaloids.